stevenwudi/Kaggle_PKU_Baidu/README.md

 It is also recommended to load some pretrained model from mmdet.

 Note: `kaggle_apollo_combined_6691_origin.json` is the annotation file from the combination of ApolloScape and Kaggle (We also cleaned up the noisy images with mesh overlay visualisation).
-Alternatively, you can use train.json from the Kaggle file.
+Alternatively, you can use `train.json` from the Kaggle file.
-We have uploaded a json file `kaggle_apollo_combined_6691_origin.json` to google drive as: https://drive.google.com/open?id=1gEK7aGvTSAi8o2Jq3PgFky_YYX-HpJDt
+We have uploaded a json file `kaggle_apollo_combined_6691_origin.json` to google drive as:
+（We have encoded an absolute path, so to use the clean up data, you need to change the filepath according to your data location--> both for Kaggle and Apolloscape)

+https://drive.google.com/open?id=1gEK7aGvTSAi8o2Jq3PgFky_YYX-HpJDt

 #### Inference